(copyrighted material Caron Allan)

 Mark grinned at her fright, but he looked a bit embarrassed.
 He pulled the cover off the huge crate he had been carrying, and she and her brother were able to discern feathery bodies and beaks.

 ‘Actually, there’s one cockerel and seven hens.
-It is kind of a squash for them, poor things, but hopefully it’s not for long.’
+It is kind of a squash for them, poor things, but hopefully it’s not for much longer.’
 He bit his lip, waiting for her reaction, then when she just stared at him, he added, ‘It seemed like a good idea at the time.’

 Recovering from the surprise, but unable to break the beady gaze of a red-brown hen, Anna said,